glpi-project/glpi/apirest.md

 * **URL**: [api/search/:itemtype/](search/Computer/?debug)
 * **Description**: Expose the GLPI searchEngine and combine criteria to retrieve a list of elements of specified itemtype.
-Note you can use 'AllAssets' itemtype to retrieve combined asset types.
+Note: you can use 'AllAssets' itemtype to retrieve a combination of all asset's types.
 * **Method**: GET
 * **Parameters (Headers)**
    - *Session-Token*: session var provided by [initSession](#init_session) endpoint.
-Mandatory
+Mandatory.
-   - *App-token*: var provided by GLPI api config.
-Optionnal
+   - *App-token*: authorization string provided by the GLPI api configuration.
+Optional.
 * **Parameters (query string)**
-   - *criteria*: array of criterion object to filter search.
+   - *criteria*: array of criterion objects to filter search.
 Optional.
       Each criterion object must provide:
          - *link*: (optional for 1st element) logical operator in [AND, OR, AND NOT, AND NOT].
-         - *field*: id of searchoptions.
+         - *field*: id of the searchoption.
          - *searchtype*: type of search in [contains, equals, notequals, lessthan, morethan, under, notunder].
-         - *value*: value to search.
+         - *value*: the value to search.

       Ex: